-(25) This man attempted to win the Libertarian candidate race for governor in Oklahoma in 2018.
+(30) During his 2016 independent presidential campaign, this man released a commercial stating, "I have tried drugs" and "I am not cutting my hair."
 In 2006, this man founded a complex named in memoriam to Steve Irwin in which he stocked with alligators borrowed from Michael Jackson as part of his G.W.
 Zoo in Oklahoma.
 This man was imprisoned for hiring a contract killer as part of his rivalry with Carole Baskin.
 For the point, name this former proprietor of a poorly managed big cat exhibit documented in the miniseries Tiger King.